Campaign – Don’t clog the pipes!

-- Hygiene products are designed to absorb moisture and are not soluble in water.
-Hygiene products expand and clog pipes.
+- Sanitary towels are designed to absorb moisture and are not soluble in water.
+Sanitary towels expand and clog pipes.

 - Cotton pads are made of cotton fibre and decompose in water.
 The fibres gather together in bends of pipes and cause blockages.

 - Diapers are designed to absorb moisture and are not soluble in water.
 Diapers expand and cause a lot of damage in the sewers.

 - Tampons are not soluble in water, but expand instead.
 Tampons are one of the most frequent causes of blockages.

 - Plastic bags are a threat to the environment, because they don’t break down easily and last long in water.

 - Candy papers when wet and flushed down the toilet build up easily and, combined with fat, can clog the pipes.